Can a four-day workweek enhance productivity and satisfaction?

 ALSO READ: Is Asia prepared to adopt a 4-day work week?

-Germany's largest-ever 4-Day Work Week trial has revealed substantial benefits for employees and organisations, with over 90% of participants reporting improved well-being, life satisfaction, and work-life balance.
+Over 90% of employees in Germany's largest 4-day week trial reported improved well-being, life satisfaction, and work-life balance, according to a study involving 45 organisations.
 As many as 70% of the organisations involved intend to maintain this flexible work model moving forward.

 The Middle East is also joining the four-day workweek trend.
 Dubai has recently initiated a pilot program for government employees, extending weekends to three days from Friday to Sunday.
 This ambitious experiment aims to enhance work-life balance, boost productivity, and position Dubai as a global business hub.
 The results of this trial will be closely watched by businesses and policymakers worldwide, potentially influencing future workplace trends.